pytorch/pytorch/docs/source/notes/faq.rst

 to `blow through your memory <https://github.com/pytorch/pytorch/issues/958>`_ this way (and remember that you will need at least twice the size of the weights, since you also need to store the gradients.)

-**Don't hold onto tensors and variables you don't need.**
-If you assign a Tensor or Variable to a local, Python will not deallocate until the local goes out of scope.
-You can free this reference by using ``del x``.
-Similarly, if you assign a Tensor or Variable to a member variable of an object, it will not deallocate until the object goes out of scope.
-You will get the best memory usage if you don't hold onto temporaries you don't need.